markvelous/atomic/README.md

 balance.toString()
 ```

-And the atomic swap is completed successfully between peers without an exchange!
+And the atomic swap is completed remarkably between peers without an exchange!